JacopoPatroclo/kitchen-tools/CONTRIBUTE.md

 - service: It's an internal schematics that helps the generation of internal service templates.

 - shared: This directory gather all the shared modules that all the schematics use.

+## Develop new services

+After you run the `yarn schematics .:service --name=testme --debug=false` schematics you can see that this process have changed some files.
+First inside `src/new/src/services` a new service.ts file has been created.
+The purpose of this file is to export a function that return a `ServiceDescriptor`.
+This object is used to generate the service boilerplate.
+The main parts are:

+1. tson: The options that are stored inside the `wkspace.json` that describe where the docker-compose file is located and the type of the service, as well as the name.
+There are no restriction to the nodes that you are going to store there, outside the present of name, dcompose, type and if is needed depends.
+This node describe the services that are needed in order to work properly.
+For example a laravel application need a database and an nginx in order to run php through the fpm interface.
+You can describe the type of service and the configuration that is needed to that service in order to be setted up properly.
+Look at the laravel service for some context.
+The dependency structure can be as deep as needed but there are not check for circular dependency, so watch out and keep the dependency tree as flat as possible.

+2. templates: Here all the `Source` object must be provided.
+Those are the angular schematic way to describe the changes that must be applyed to the filesystem.
+The default schematic generation already help you by using all the files inside `src/new/files/services/${service_name}` as templates.

+3. tasks: This node is not required, and it's rappresent the list of tasks that can be runned after the schematic has been executed.
+This tasks are orchestrated using a not public api from the `@angular-devkit/schematics` package.
+Going a little bit into details, you should create two things: the first is a class that implements `TaskConfigurationGenerator` interface, the second is an object of type `TaskExecutorFactory`.
+Basically the factory tells the schematics how to generate the task and the class expose a standard way to declare the configurations passed to the task execution (that is a simple async function).
+This library expose a generic task executor, see `genericTaskExecutor.ts`, you can use this function to execute a script or a command.
+Form more complex stuff you shoul develop a custom one.
+To see an example of all of this look at the next.js service.